Cross-Training Coders to Become Inpatient Experts: Live Sessions are the Key to Success

 The live Q&A sessions give our learners a competitive advantage over other learners in the industry.
 During these sessions, coders can ask questions and receive feedback in real-time to ensure they comprehend the ICD-10 content and guidelines covered in the handbook and webinars.
 Live sessions offer the benefit of immediate feedback to the learner, which is a feature that is excluded from most self-paced online training offerings.
 Assessments measure each learner’s progress and provide self-assessment insights and input to the coder.

 Ongoing practical coding education is essential to remain successful in the HIM industry.
 Inpatient coders are always in-demand.
-The YES ICD-10 Inpatient Academy helps Outpatient coders successfully transition to Inpatient coding.
+The YES ICD-10 IP Academy helps Outpatient coders successfully transition to IP coding.
 The difference between Inpatient and Outpatient coding is that more experience is required in Inpatient coding vs. Outpatient coding.

 To examine the importance of coding education, review our article, “Medical Coding Classes and the Importance of a Coding Education.”
 Our previous article, “Best Practices for Providing Your Team with Valuable Coding Education,” further solidifies the necessity to provide ongoing coding education courses to maintain accuracy levels.